lucassimao/cashflow-spring-boot-backend/README.md

 ## How to run in production mode
 	mvn -Dspring-boot.run.profiles=production spring-boot:run
+## How to run the integration tests
+    mvn -Dspring.profiles.active=integrationtest test

 ## Scope and TODO
 1. CRUD of Book entries groups **[done]**